Design Philosophy

-Alistair began developing games as a teenager in 2001.
+Alistair began developing games over 20 years ago.
 He started working full-time as a game developer after graduating university in 2010.

 In 2011 he released his first mobile games into the Apple App Store.
 He developed these games, from design to final release, as a one-man studio.
 Bringing these games to market, he took on the challenges of building an independent games business, including press and marketing, and proving out his plans with minimum viable product versions of his games.